Adopt a Cocker Spaniel

 Our pets can help keep us de-stressed and calm; it's well-documented that stroking an animal can help lower blood pressure and relieve stress.

-Perhaps they're so grateful for being removed from the poor conditions and/or ill-treatment that they may have endured in the past.
+Perhaps the dog is so grateful for being removed from the poor conditions and/or ill-treatment they may have endured before you brought it home.

 I'm sure they will also be relieved to leave behind a noisy, unfamiliar rescue centre (no matter how kind the staff have been).